Geography of Egypt

 The longest straight-line distance in Egypt from north to south is 1420 km, while that from east to west measures 1275 km.
 Egypt has more than 2,900 km of coastline on the Mediterranean Sea, the Gulf of Suez, and the Gulf of Aqaba.
 It has an Exclusive Economic Zone of 263,451 km2.

 Governorates

-Egypt is divided into 28 governorates, which include two city-governortes: Alexandra (Alexandria Governorate) and Cairo (Cairo Governorate).
-There are nine governorates of Lower Egypt in the Nile Delta region, ten of Upper Egypt along the Nile river south from Cairo to Aswan and five frontier governorates covering Sinai and the deserts that lie west and east of the Nile river.
+Egypt is divided into 27 governorates.
+There are nine governorates of Lower Egypt in the Nile Delta region, ten of Upper Egypt along the Nile river south from Cairo to Aswan, and five frontier governorates covering Sinai and the deserts that lie west and east of the Nile river.